LogoJapan Suki

 Plum trees in bloom

-One of the garden's most unique features is its saltwater ponds, fed directly by Tokyo Bay.
+One of Hama-Rikyû’s most remarkable features is its saltwater ponds, fed directly from Tokyo Bay.
+The largest of these, Shioiri Pond, rises and falls with the tides—a rare phenomenon in Japanese gardens.

 Shioiri Pond in spring